apache/trafficcontrol/docs/source/api/v4/deliveryservices.rst

 :firstHeaderRewrite:        A set of :ref:`ds-first-header-rw-rules`
 :fqPacingRate:              The :ref:`ds-fqpr`
 :geoLimit:                  An integer that defines the :ref:`ds-geo-limit`
-:geoLimitCountries:         A string containing a comma-separated list defining the :ref:`ds-geo-limit-countries`
+:geoLimitCountries:         An array of strings defining the :ref:`ds-geo-limit-countries`
-:geoLimitCountriesList:     A string or string array containing a comma-separated list defining the :ref:`ds-geo-limit-countries-list`
 :geoLimitRedirectUrl:       A :ref:`ds-geo-limit-redirect-url`
 :geoProvider:               The :ref:`ds-geo-provider`
 :globalMaxMbps:             The :ref:`ds-global-max-mbps`